o19s/relevant-search-book/README.md

 ## Installing Python and Dependencies

 Examples for this book are written in Python 2.7 and use iPython notebook.
-The first thing you'll need to do is install Python, pip (the Python package installer) and the Python requests library.
+The first thing you'll need to do is install Python, pip (the Python package installer) and the Python virtualenv library.

 1. Install Python for your platform [here](https://www.python.org/downloads/).
 For Windows we recommend the [ActivePython](http://www.activestate.com/activepython) distribution.
 2. Install pip by simply running `easy_install pip`